Domestic Violence Hotline

-If you are just roommates or have not lived with the abuser in the last 5 years, are not related to the abuser by blood or marriage, have never been married to the abuser, and do not have a child with the abuser, you can request a Stalking And/Or Sexually Oriented Offense Protection Order (SSOOPO).
+A victim of menacing by stalking or of a sexually oriented offense (or the victim's parent or adult household member) may request a Stalking And/Or Sexually Oriented Offence Protection Order (SSOOPO).
 It is not necessary to have an attorney to file for a SSOOPO, but an attorney can assist you in presenting your case.
 Artemis Center can provide you with referrals to attorneys who can help.
 Call Artemis through the Domestic Violence Hotline 937-461-HELP (4357).
-A SSOOPO is free of charge, can last up to five years, and may order treatment for the abuser.
+A SSOOPO is free of chsrge and can last up to five years.
 When you file for a SSOOPO, you can also ask the court to order electronic monitoring of the abuser, if available in your jurisdiction.

 PROTECTION ORDER ENFORCEMENT

 If your abuser violates your protection order, report the violation to your local law enforcement agency.
 Violating a protection order is a crime in Ohio.
 You have the right to enforce your protection order against the person who assaulted you.
 If your protection order is from Domestic Relations Court, you may also seek contempt proceedings.
 Remember, the protection order is against your abuser.
 You cannot be charged with violating your own protection order.